What can I do?

 Her Majesty's Courts of Justice include both civil and criminal courts, and are responsible for administering justice.

 Magistrates sit in courts in their local area to hear criminal cases and help solve disputes.
 Magistrates will listen to the evidence, decide if the person is guilty and decide on a punishment.
 Bench clerk volunteers work within the magistrates’ court, taking notes about sentence types and length to support Probation Officers.

 For more information visit the Gov.uk website.

-Special Constables volunteer alongside police officers, have full police powers, including the power of arrest.
-Specials may get involved in all different elements of policing, including tackling anti-social behaviour, crime prevention, raids and warrants, special events, football matches, missing person enquiries, and road traffic accidents.
+Special Constables volunteer alongside police officers and have full police powers, including the power of arrest.
+Specials may get involved in all different elements of policing, including tackling anti-social behaviour, crime prevention, raids and warrants, special events, football matches, missing person inquiries, and road-traffic accidents.

 wear a uniform and may take part in crime prevention initiatives,